Eliav2/how-react-hooks-work/How React hooks works.md

 - useLayoutEffect cleanup
 - useEffect cleanup

-Note - cleanup effect will never fire on first render(because there is no prior effect to cleanup from).
+Note - cleanup effect will never fire on the first render(because there is no prior effect to cleanup from).

 #### Render cycle summary:

-per render cycle: Each effect fires the most 1 times, excluding update call which fire at least once.
+per render cycle: Each effect fires the most 1 times, excluding update call which fires at least once.

-The effects are fired in this order(excluding first render), and only if was scheduled:
+The effects are fired in this order(excluding the first render), and only if was scheduled:

-1. updateCall - maybe called several times for a single render, and will occur one after another before any effect!
+1. updateCall - may be called several times for a single render, and will occur one after another before any effect!
 2. useLayoutEffect cleanup
 3. useLayoutEffect
 4. useEffect cleanup